 When you begin a new meeting choose ‘Join with Computer Audio’

-You should see a message in top left that says “Turn Off Original Sound”.
-This actually means that you ARE using your original sound.
-You can click the down arrow to check which device you are using.
+You should see a message in top left that says “Turn On Original Sound”.
+Make sure you click this to enable the High Fidelity Music Mode.

 - You Can Check Audio Settings From Within Meeting

 At any point during your Meeting you can check out the audio settings by clicking the up arrow next to the mic.
 You can check which devices you are using, you can test the audio, and you can access the Audio Settings.